PeterWaher/IoTGateway/README.md

 	sudo chown yourusername "/usr/local/share/IoT Gateway Dev"
 	sudo chmod 755 "/usr/local/share/IoT Gateway Dev"

+You also need to create an environment variable named `FILES_DB_SALT`.
+Since the MAC computer does not provide access to cryptographic resources, database encryption requires a salt that needs to be unique for each machine.
+The value can be anything, but cannot change, as it would render existing information unreadable.

+To set an environment variable in mac OS, you can follow this procedure:

+1. Open the Terminal app.
+2. Edit the shell configuration file, such as ~/.bash_profile for Bash or ~/.zshrc for Zsh (the default shell in newer macOS versions), using a text editor like nano or vim:

+		nano ~/.bash_profile

+	or

+		nano ~/.zshrc

+3. Add the export command to the end of the file:

+		export FILES_DB_SALT="value"

+	You need to replace the `value` with a random string you keep unique for the machine.

+4. Save the file and exit the editor.
+5. To apply the changes immediately, source the file:

+		source ~/.bash_profile

+	or

+		source ~/.zshrc

+	(You can also reboot the computer.)

 ### Running IoT Gateway

 You have to have the correct .NET Core framework installed on your machine to run the gateway: [Download .NET 6](https://aka.ms/dotnet-core-applaunch?framework=Microsoft.NETCore.App&framework_version=6.0.0).